 The bad news is that there is no medicine that can make the balance system work normally.
 Your doctor may be able to give you tablets to ease the dizziness and nausea, but these will not cure the problem, and should not be taken all the time.
 The good news is that you can help to reduce your dizziness and nausea by reducing your stress levels, using the methods in this book.

 How do the methods in this book reduce dizziness and nausea?

-One way to stop stress making your dizziness and nausea worse is to use the methods in this book which block the fight or flight reflex.
-These methods are controlled breathing (which slows down you breathing and reduces nausea) and relaxation (which works by relaxing your muscles and slowing your heart rate).
+One way to stop stress from making your dizziness and nausea worse is to use the methods in this book that block the fight or flight reflex.
+These methods are controlled breathing (which slows down your breathing and reduces nausea) and relaxation (which works by relaxing your muscles and slowing your heart rate).

-Another way to stop stress making your dizziness and nausea worse is to try to reduce the stress itself.
+Another way to stop stress from making your dizziness and nausea worse is to try to reduce the stress itself.
 You can do this by trying to change your lifestyle to make it less stressful (stress management).
-If it is the dizziness which is causing you most stress, then you may find it helpful to get your mind off your symptoms using methods of thought control.
-If your life and the way you think is free of stress, then your body will not add stress symptoms to your illness.
+If it is the dizziness that is causing you the most stress, then you may find it helpful to get your mind off your symptoms using methods of thought control.
+If your life and the way you think are free of stress, then your body will not add stress symptoms to your illness.